snt-arg/iMarker_algorithms/README.md

   # Other codes ...

-  cFrame, frameMask = processSingleFrame(currFrame, True, config)
+  cFrame, frameMask = singleFrameProcessing(currFrame, True, config)

   # Other codes ...